Donor Conception

 Eloise Edington | 22 Oct 2020

-Having used donor sperm personally, due to my husband’s lack of sperm (azoospermia), it’s a topic close to our hearts.
-Women who are and want to become solo mums by choice need more exposure, along with male factor infertility.
+TRB Founder Eloise has donor sperm personally due to her husband’s azoospermia diagnosis, and it’s a topic close to our hearts.
+Women who are and want to become solo mums by choice need more support and visibility, along with male factor infertility.

-We hear from our partner sperm bank, Cryos International, just how they made Marije’s dreams come true, helping with the sperm donor process.
+Today, we hear from our partner sperm bank, Cryos International – read on as they share how they made Marije’s dreams come true, as well as some expert insights into the sperm donor process.

 “I started looking for my Plan B on the internet, but this was no easy task.
 My gynaecologist told me she could only help me if I had a “real” man at my side.
 I found it really hard to find the answer I knew was out there, but after some time, I finally stumbled upon Cryos.
 This was exactly what I needed!
 This was the answer!
 But how did it work?